The Safe Water program looks at all the ways the City can help residents have access to clean, and safe water.

 Private well and cistern water

 Many rural residents rely on private wells and cisterns as their drinking water source.
 In Hamilton, we estimate that there are about 10,000 private wells and cisterns in use.
 The condition of water wells and safety of it's water is the responsibility of the well owner.
+Learn more about private well and cistern water.

 Public swimming pools, spas, wading pools & splash pads